willianpc/minidb/README.md

 minidb
 ======

-A simple wraper for local/session storage DOM API management
+A simple wrapper for the local/session storage DOM API management

 How to use it
 ------------------------------